 Dry needling is a technique therapists use (where allowed by state law) for the treatment of pain and movement impairments.

-The technique uses a “dry”needle, one without medication or injection, inserted through the skin into areas of the muscle.
+The technique uses a “dry”needle, one without medication or injection, inserted through the skin into areas of the muscle, tendon, or ligament.

 Other terms commonly used to describe dry needling, include trigger point dry needling, and intramuscular manual therapy.